Important announcement: It is Pancake Day on Tuesday 1 March!

 It's a day where people make lots of pancakes with all sorts of toppings and play all sorts of pancake-related games.

-Pancake Day is also known as Shrove Tuesday and is happening on 25 February in 2020.
+Pancake Day is also known as Shrove Tuesday.

 It happens on a different day every year to mark the start of the Christian festival of Lent.

-Shrove Tuesday is the beginning of the 40 days leading into Easter, which happens on 12 April in 2020.
+Shrove Tuesday is the beginning of the 40 days leading into Easter, which will be observed on Sunday 17 April in 2022.